nononovak/sansholidayhack2018-writeup/termnal_challenges.md

 elf@da627e451ca0:~$
 ```

 This challenge contained an event log and python script I was entirely unfamiliar with.
-Using the tools to dump the event log to XML and search through them showed that
+I used the tools to dump the event log to XML as follows:

 ```
 elf@da627e451ca0:~$ ls -al